gravitational/careers/challenges/product/challenge-2.md

 Unless specified in the requirements, pick the version that works best for you.

+Do not hesitate to reach out in case you get stuck or have any kind of general questions or concerns.
+Please remember that communication is just as important for this exercise as the code.

 ### Timing

 It should take you from 4 and no more than 24 full hours to complete the